mit-orcd/orcd-docs-edit/docs/rental-portal.md

 ### Viewing Recent Reservations

-The dashboard also shows reservations processed in the last 30 days, including their approval status.
+The dashboard also shows reservations processed in the last 30 days in a sortable, filterable table.
+This includes:

+- Status (Confirmed, Declined)
+- **Processed By**: Which Rental Manager confirmed or declined the request

 You can add metadata to these reservations as well.

 ??? example "Example Scenario: Processing Requests"
     *Sarah, a Rental Manager, logs in and sees 3 pending reservation requests on her dashboard.
 She reviews each one:*

-    *1. A routine 24-hour request from the Chen Lab - she clicks Approve.*
+    *1. A routine 24-hour request from the Chen Lab - she clicks Confirm Rental.*

-    *2. A week-long request from the Johnson Lab - she verifies the dates don't conflict with maintenance, then clicks Approve.*
+    *2. A week-long request from the Johnson Lab - she verifies the dates don't conflict with maintenance, then clicks Confirm Rental.*

     *3. A request for next Tuesday, which is a scheduled maintenance day - she clicks Decline and adds the note: "Declined: Tuesday March 18 is a scheduled maintenance day.
 Please select an alternate start date."
 She then clicks the gear icon and adds internal metadata: "User notified via email about maintenance schedule."*

+    *Later, she checks the "Recently Processed" table and can see which manager processed each request in the "Processed By" column.*

 ---